Assessing and Evaluating Management

-eBird can serve as a tool for land trusts to assess pre and post habitat management activities by monitoring which birds are present or not present on the parcel, and to evaluate success of your management or restoration.
+eBird can serve as a tool for land trusts to assess pre- and post-habitat management activities by monitoring which birds are present or not present at a site, and to evaluate success of your management or restoration.

 Natural Lands (NL) habitat improvement work involved a prescribed burn and other silvicultural practices such as overstory removal, shelterwood harvests, and group tree selection to create early successional habitat and a mixed-age forest for three bird species in decline: Wood Thrush, Golden-winged Warbler, and Ruffed Grouse.
 NL used eBird to develop a monitoring program to track the success of these management actions by assessing bird diversity and monitoring for the presence and abundance of the project’s target species.
 Preserve Manager Josh Saltmer says, “This grant will help us learn which silviculture methods lead to bird population increases at the preserve.
 We can then share that information with other land managers and conservation organizations.”
 Learn more about their project.